 And the Lord said to Moses, “You are to speak to the people of Israel and say, ‘Above all you shall keep my Sabbaths, for this is a sign between me and you throughout your generations, that you may know that I, the Lord, sanctify you.
 You shall keep the Sabbath, because it is holy for you.
 Everyone who profanes it shall be put to death.
 Whoever does any work on it, that soul shall be cut off from among his people.
 Six days shall work be done, but the seventh day is a Sabbath of solemn rest, holy to the Lord.
 Whoever does any work on the Sabbath day shall be put to death.
 Therefore the people of Israel shall keep the Sabbath, observing the Sabbath throughout their generations, as a covenant forever.
 It is a sign forever between me and the people of Israel that in six days the Lord made heaven and earth, and on the seventh day he rested and was refreshed.’”
 (Exodus 31:12-17)

 The Sabbath day in Israel was a day of rest.
 No work was to be performed on the day at all.
 It was not a day of worship, or of going to the Tabernacle of the synagogue (there were no synagogues until the Babylonian Captivity) but only of rest.
-Those who say that Saturday is the proper day of gathering for worship face hurdle that this is absent from the text of Scripture.
+Those who say that Saturday is the proper day of gathering for worship face the hurdle that this is absent from the text of Scripture.
 It is, ironically, a tradition.
 I say ironically because some accuse those who worship on Sunday of giving in to the tradition of the Roman Catholic Church or of Constantine, but this is incorrect.
 We gather on Sundays because the Lord Jesus rose on that day, and the early church began to do so.
 (It’s not my purpose here to argue for Sunday worship, so I won’t expand upon that.)
 But we can say that Saturday was not a day of worship for Israel.

 Note also that the day is called a sign specifically between God and the children of Israel.
 Gentiles were never commanded to keep the Sabbath because they were not part of the covenant God made with Israel.
 Some have also noted that even if one holds to some form of natural law; that things such as murder, theft, and lying are universally and naturally known by all men to be wrong, one cannot say the same thing for the Sabbath command.
 Who knows in their conscience that resting on Saturday is a morally right thing to do, or that working on Saturday is wrong?
 For this reason, even those who believe the Ten Commandments are an abiding standard for Christians today often categorize the Sabbath command as ceremonial, and not part of the moral law.
 Michael Horton writes, “To suggest that the fourth commandment, then, is part of the ceremonial, rather than the moral, law is to say that it is no longer binding for Christians.”
 He avers that the fourth commandment is unique among the Ten, including the fact that it cannot be credibly claimed that it is stamped on the human conscience, as the others are, and that it is nowhere repeated: “We search in vain to find one single New Testament commandment concerning the Sabbath.”

 How did Israel treat the Sabbath?
 In Numbers 15, the people find a man gathering sticks on the Sabbath, and he is kept in ward until God tells Moses what to do with him.
 He is to be stoned by the whole congregation.
-Sabbath-breaking is thus a capital crime in Israel.
+Sabbath-breaking was thus a capital crime in Israel.
 For those who insist on keeping the Sabbath today, is it a capital crime not to do so?
 If not, why?
 Where was this changed?
 The point is that those who claim they are keeping the Sabbath aren’t actually doing so.
 They have modified the commands that accompany it, but with such modification, they aren’t actually keeping the day as God commanded.